 US cord-cutting options may get the most attention these days, but there are a growing number of cheap cable alternatives in Canada.
-Up until recently, Canada’s TV fans were restricted to on-demand streaming services, but 2021 brings with it exciting options like RiverTV, Canada’s first multichannel live TV streaming service.
+Up until recently, Canada’s TV fans were restricted to on-demand streaming services, but 2021 brings with it exciting options like Stack TV and RiverTV, Canada’s first multichannel live TV streaming service.

 Read on to discover more about:

 - Free cable alternatives in Canada

 - Where to find more information on cord-cutting in Canada